entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 >  - **Character 395 in "early gnathostome phylogeny github".**
 >  - This character is present in acanthoracids and antiarchs.

+P. 74.
+Eye stalk position: (0) positioned laterally on the orbital wall; (1) positioned ventrally on the subocular shelf wall.
+> Castiello (2018), Character 64; Zhu Y. et al. (2022), Character 403.
+Cui et al. (2023), Character 403.

+>  - **Character 399 in "early gnathostome phylogeny github".**
+>  - Castiello (2018): "Character states have been created to highlight the difference between an eye stalk positioned ventrally on the subocular shelf as opposed to on the lateral wall of the orbit.
+This is an important distinction between taxa that possess similar orientation fo the orbit that have a different position for the eyestalk.
+As an example, *Brindabellaspis* and *Shearsbyaspis* both possess dorsolaterally placed eyes but the eye stalk in placed laterally or ventrally on the orbital wall, respectively."

+P. 75.
+Orbit directed mostly laterally and free of flanking endocranial cartilage or bone: (0) absent; (1) present.
+> Coates et al. (2018), Character 128; Zhu Y. et al. (2022), Character 405.
+Cui et al. (2023), Character 405

+>  - **Character 401 in "early gnathostome phylogeny github".**
+>  - This character may be redundant with P. 25.

+P. 76.
+Developed postorbital cavity: (0) absent; (1) present.
+> Zhu et al. (2013), Character 223; Choo et al. (2017), Character 220; Zhu Y. et al. (2022), Character 410.
+Cui et al. (2023), Character 410

+>  - **Character 405 in "early gnathostome phylogeny github".**
+>  - This character is present in arthrodires, *Diandongpetalichthyids*, and *Entelognathus*.

+P. 77.
+Subpituitary fenestra: (0) absent; (1) present.
+> Goujet & Young (1995); Brazeau (2009); Davis et al. (2012), Character 64; Choo et al. (2017), Character 63; King et al. (2017), Character 28; Castiello (2018), Character 94; Zhu Y. et al. (2022), Character 431; Andreev et al. (2022), Character 127; Brazeau et al. (2023), Character 31.
+Cui et al. (2023), Character 431.

+>  - **Character 426 in "early gnathostome phylogeny github".**
+>  - This character is a synapomorphy of arthrodires.

 **Add those character in "early gnathostome phylogeny github" to unite or distinguish arthrodires and petalichthyids"**
 ##Additionary character##